polybaseio/polybase-test-1/Readme.md

 - Focus on functionality and usability over aesthetics, nonetheless, do showcase your potential with CSS/Tailwind.
 - Please create a new GitHub repository for hosting your project, and add `gokaykucuk` as a user.
 - Regardless of your progress, ensure the project is in a working state when submitted.
+- Please try to log your hours during the exercise.

 Best of luck, and happy coding! 🚀🎈🎊